 If the CPU is the principal part of the computer, then the RAM or Random Access Memory is the central system that allows your machine to perform different processes at the same time.

 It lets you browse the internet, edit a spreadsheet, load applications, watch movies, or play games.
 RAM also lets you switch from task to task, remembering each task as you switch to another.
 The speed of your system corresponds to the amount of your RAM.
-If you install too little, it will work slow and sluggishly.
+If you install too little, it will work slowly and sluggishly.

 While RAM can store information, it only stores it on a short-term basis and should not be confused with the hard drive.
 The hard drive is for permanent storage and RAM is only used for the temporary safekeeping of information just so you can quickly access the data that your computer is using.

 In online teaching, your download and upload speeds are important for downloading courseware and running the teaching platform.
-If you hear people saying that a 4GB RAM is good enough for teaching, they are right.
+If you hear people saying that 4GB RAM is good enough for teaching, they are right.
 But the 8GB has been the standard RAM favored by teachers for virtual productivity and less demanding games.

-When it comes to RAM, the larger your memory, the larger projects you can do, the more tasks you can complete.
+When it comes to RAM, the larger your memory, the larger projects you can do, and the more tasks you can complete.
 But if you are running plenty of tasks that require a more intensive memory, you need more than 8GB of RAM.

 Every computer needs a hard drive to store its operating system, applications, and files of data.
 Your type of drive will help you power a higher education technique.
 There are two things to look at here: